AnyFetch/app.anyfetch.com/README.md

 ```

 ## Deployment
-This require push access to this repo.
+This requires push access to this repo.

 ```sh
 grunt deploy            # Deploy on production server.